openresty/stapxx/README.markdown

 Status
 ======

 **IMPORTANT!!!
-This project is no longer maintained and our focus has been shifted to a much better dynamic tracing platform named [OpenResty XRay](https://openresty.com/en/xray).
+This project is no longer maintained and our focus has been shifted to a much better dynamic tracing platform named [OpenResty XRay](https://openresty.com/en/xray/).
 Existing users of the tools here are recommended to switch too.**

+The stap++ language is now superseded by the [Y lang](https://doc.openresty.com/en/ylang/) as part of the [OpenResty XRay](https://openresty.com/en/xray/) platform.

 Synopsis
 ========